Google’s Dark Side: 5 search terms to avoid at all cost

 Pro tip: Every wallet has a “seed phrase” made up of typically 12 to 24 random-seeming words.
 Never, ever give this out.
 It is the key to open your wallet from any device.

-Tags: Apple, coupons, credit report, crypto wallet, cybercriminals, cybercrooks, free credit report, free movies, Google, Google Search, job offer, make money online, malware, Podcast, promo codes, save money, search terms, streaming, tech news, tech support
+Tags: Apple, coupons, credit report, crypto wallet, cybercriminals, cybercrooks, free credit report, free movies, Google, Google Search, job offer, make money online, malware, podcasts, promo codes, save money, search terms, streaming, tech support